 Filipino eggplants are long, slender, and cylindrical and can be straight or slightly curved.
 The outer skin is smooth and violet with green hues at the stem and blossom end.
 The inner flesh is plump and creamy white with a few, edible seeds.
 When cooked, Filipino eggplants are tender with a mild and sweet taste.

-Filipino eggplant is harvested in the late summer through the fall.
+Filipino eggplants are available in late summer through fall.

 Recipes that include Filipino Eggplant.
 One is easiest, three is harder.